 - Monitor implementation of federal attainment plans for pollutants in the Bay Area and Sacramento air basins, including ozone and particulate matter attainment plans.
-Work with the Metropolitan Transportation Commission (MTC) and the Sacramento Area Council of Governments (SACOG), BAAQMD, and YSAQMD to ensure consistent review of projects in the two air basins. - 2.
-Monitor and participate in the implementation of state climate change legislation.
-This includes Executive Order S-3-05and subsequent Executive Orders, SB 375 (the California Global Warming Solutions Act), and agency regulations such as the California Air Resources Board (CARB) greenhouse gas reduction target setting. - 3.
-Continue to participate in the development and implementation of the Regional Transportation Plan (RTP), known as Plan Bay Area 2050, including on-going funding of investment in Priority
+Work with the Metropolitan Transportation Commission (MTC) and the Sacramento Area Council of Governments (SACOG), BAAQMD, and YSAQMD to ensure consistent review of projects in the two air basins. - Monitor and participate in the implementation of state climate change legislation.
+This includes Executive Order S-3-05_and subsequent Executive Orders, SB-375 (the California Global Warming Solutions Act), and agency regulations such as the State's Climate Action Plan for Transportation Infrastructure (CAPTI), California Air Resources Board (CARB) greenhouse gas reduction target setting and the Advanced Clean Cars II Regulations:

-- Development Areas (PDAs), Priority Conservation Areas (PCAs), and Priority Production Areas (PPAs).
-(Objective #10) - 4.
+- 3. Continue to participate in the development and implementation of the Regional Transportation Plan (RTP), known as Plan Bay Area 2050, including on-going funding of investment in Priority Development Areas (PDAs), Priority Conservation Areas (PCAs), and Priority Production Areas (PPAs).
+(Objective #120) - 4.
 Support legislation, which ensures that any fees imposed to reduce vehicle miles traveled, or to control mobile source emissions, are used to support transportation programs that provide congestion relief, benefit air quality or support climate change adaptation. - 5.
-Support legislation and funding, which provides infrastructure for zero emission vehicles and a three-prong approach for installation of more consumer level chargers, electrification of freight vehicles and support electrification of SolanoExpress and all five local transit operators with the installation of in line inductive chargers - 6.
+Support legislation and funding, which provides infrastructure for zero emission vehicles and a three-prong approach for installation of more consumer level chargers, electrification of freight vehicles and support electrification of SolanoExpress and all five local transit operators with the installation of in line inductive chargers. - 6.
 Support policies that improve and streamline the environmental review process, including the establishment and use of mitigation banks and advanced mitigation programs. - 7.
 Support legislation that allows for air emission standards appropriate for infill development linked to transit centers and/or in designated Priority Development Areas (PDA).
 Allow standards that tolerate higher levels of air pollutants in exchange for allowing development supported by transit that reduces greenhouse gas emissions, provided these standards are equitable. - 8.
-Monitor energy policies and alternative fuel legislation or regulation that may affect fleet vehicle requirements for mandated use of alternative fuel. - 9.
-Monitor the Implementation of California Air Resources Board (CARB) Resolution 22-12, which bans the sale of new internal combustion engines for passenger cars and pickup trucks in California by 2035 (Objective #11) - 10.
-Support legislation to provide funding for innovative, intelligent/advanced transportation and air quality programs, which relieve congestion, improve air quality and enhance economic development. - 11.
+Monitor energy policies and alternative fuel legislation or regulation that may affect fleet vehicle requirements for mandated use of alternative fuel. - Monitor the Implementation of California Air Resources Board (CARB)-Resolution 22-12, Advanced Clean Cars II Regulations: which bans the sale of new internal combustion engines for passenger cars and pickup trucks in California by 2035 (Objective #11) - 10.
+Support legislation to provide funding for innovative, intelligent/advanced transportation and air quality programs, which relieve congestion, improve air quality, and enhance economic development. - 11.
 Support funding to finance cost effective conversion of public transit fleets and transit infrastructure to zero emission vehicles to meet California Air Resources Board requirements. - 12.
-Support TIRCP Funds that fund electrification, SolanoExpress, Rail-crossing eliminations, overall reduction of GHG provides funding from, and any revenue generated by, emission dis-incentives or fuel tax increases (e.g. cap and trade programs) to local transportation agencies for transportation purposes. - 13.
+Support TIRCP Funds that fund transit electrification, SolanoExpress, Region and overall reduction of GHG. provides funding from, and any revenue generated by, emission dis-incentives or fuel tax increases (e.g. cap and trade programs) to local transportation agencies for transportation purposes. - 13.
 Support the implementation of the State's Climate Action Plan for Transportation Infrastructure (CAPTI) which builds on executive orders signed by Governor Gavin Newsom in 2019 and 2020 targeted at reducing greenhouse gas (GHG) emissions in transportation by detailing how the state recommends investing billions of discretionary transportation dollars annually.

-III.
+₩.III.
 Employee Relations